Azure Synapse Analytics overwrite live mode

-With this new option your directly overwrite your Azure Synapse Live mode code with the current Branch from your Azure Dev Ops.
+With this new option your can directly overwrite your Azure Synapse Analytics or Azure Data Factory Live mode code with the current Branch from your Azure Dev Ops.

-It will use Publish to overwrite everything into your Azure Synapse Analytics, so be careful with doing this if you have a lot of code.
-The deployment time can take a while based on the size and the number of resources.
+It will use the Publish option to overwrite everything into your Azure Synapse Analytics or Azure Data Factory, so be careful with doing this.
+If you have a lot of code, the deployment time can take a while based on the size of the branch and the number of resources.

 Once you click on Preview Changes you will see that all your code will be published.
 You need to confirm by clicking the Overwrite button.

 After you clicked on overwrite, it will start publishing.

 Sometimes your Live Mode has a different code than your current Git Branch, especially when it comes to Linked Services, Managed Vnets and when using multiple Feature Branches.
 Incidentally, this is also the case if you link your code (Solution Templates) to your Azure Synapse Workspace from Dev Ops for the first time.
 Then it is possible that you will not get this code published because there are still dependencies, what I’ve seen mostly because the use of Azure Key Vault or different Integration Runtime setup.
 According to the documentation from Microsoft which you can find here they add the following examples:

 - A user has multiple branches.
 In one feature branch, they deleted a linked service that isn’t AKV associated (non-AKV linked services are published immediately regardless if they are in Git or not) and never merged the feature branch into the collaboration branch.

 - A user modified the Synapse or data factory using the SDK or PowerShell